awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ## Caching configuration

-Mountpoint can optionally cache object metadata and content to reduce cost and improve performance for repeated reads to the same file.
+Mountpoint can optionally cache filesystem metadata and content to reduce cost and improve performance for repeated reads to the same file.
 Mountpoint can serve [supported file system requests](./SEMANTICS.md) from the cache, excluding listing of directory contents.

 ### Metadata Cache